This section contains everything you’ll need to know about accepting card payments with your SumUp Air.

 |Employees||Add employees to enable them to use your reader.|

-|Product Catalog||Toggle the switch on to create your product inventory.|
+|Product Catalog||Toggle on the switch to create your product inventory.|

 |Taxes||Adjust tax rates for your products and services.|